ShauryaUdayMisra/INTRN/replit.md

 - ✅ Updated all text colors to black throughout landing page for maximum readability
 - ✅ Simplified feature section content: "Gain Real Experience", "Learn New Skills", "Build Your Future"
 - ✅ Removed all tech jargon from feature descriptions to be age-appropriate for high schoolers
+- ✅ Fixed gradient text visibility: changed "intrn" logo, "Highschoolers", and "Future?" from gradient to solid black

 ### High School Focus Customization
 - ✅ Updated platform branding to "Internships for Highschoolers"